decompil3d/lovelace-hourly-weather/README.md

 `icon_fill` can be one of the following values:

 - `single` Show one icon per forecast span (default)
-- `full` Show one icon per forecast segment.
+- `full` Show one icon per forecast segment
 - `<n>` (an integer).
 Show icons every _n-th_ forecast segment (will show at least one icon per forecast span)

 > **NOTE:** If a forecast segment is not wide enough to fit an icon, the icon will not be shown.
 That means that on